RhyJul/E-LIF-E-2.0/README.md

 > 🚧 In this section, document how your project fulfills each criterion.
 ---
 The application interacts with the user via the console.
 Users can:
-- View the pizza menu
+- View all the habits
-- Select pizzas and quantities
+- Select habit and answer the question
-- See the running total
-- Receive an invoice generated as a file
+- See the results of each habit - Receive a daily/weekly overview of the habits

 ---

-### 2. Data Validation
+### 2. Data Validation - to be done later

 The application validates all user input to ensure data integrity and a smooth user experience.
 This is implemented in `main-invoice.py` as follows: